SilverX737/GetFit/steps.md

 - What
   - Add indexes: `Workout.profileId`, `ExerciseLog.workoutId`, `ProgramDay.program_id`.
   - Consider composite indexes if filtering by (profileId, timestamp DESC).
+  - Use `Decimal` for weight fields in Prisma to avoid float rounding issues; prefer UTC for all timestamps.
 - Why
   - Prevents N+1 patterns from turning into slow queries as data grows.
 - Resources